 Health Savings Account (HSA)

 A Health Savings Account (HSA) from 3Rivers can help you save or pay for current/future health expenses using tax-free dollars.
-They are special savings accounts available to 3Rivers members who have High-Deductible Health Plans (HDHP) for their health insurance coverage.
-They allow you to enjoy tax benefits on the money you save to pay for healthcare expenses.
+An HSA is a special savings account available to 3Rivers members who have High-Deductible Health Plans (HDHP) for their health insurance coverage.
+It allows you to enjoy tax benefits on the money you save to pay for healthcare expenses.

 The process is simple.
 Once you open your account, you simply make contributions yourself or through a plan offered by your employer.
 The funds in the account can be accessed using a special HSA debit card, a check or even through online bill pay.
 The contributions you deposit into your HSA are not subject to any tax as long as the funds are used for medical expenses.
 Any funds used for non-eligible expenses could be taxed and a penalty could be assessed.

 There are specific limits to the amount of money that can be contributed into an HSA each year, with a special catch-up contribution available to individuals 55 years and older.
 However, funds that are not used each year will roll over and remain invested in the account.

 With a Health Savings Account, individuals can decide:

 - Whether to pay for current medical expenses from the account or save the account for future use

 Business Owners: Can 3Rivers Health Savings Accounts help your employees?

 With changing healthcare legislation, all companies can benefit from a comprehensive healthcare insurance plan including a 3Rivers Health Savings Account.
 By having a solid plan for your team, you can reduce your insurance costs and encourage employees to use their healthcare funds in ways that will lower their costs and prevent serious health emergencies

 * 3Rivers does not sell insurance or give advice on insurance plan coverage or tax deductions.